 You can also submit formal representations online by using the following link - Appeal Your Parking Fine.
 You will need to quote the PCN reference number and your vehicle registration number.

 You will receive a reply either accepting or rejecting your formal representations.

-If your formal representations are successful the PCN will be cancelled and you pay nothing.
+If your formal representations are accepted the PCN will be cancelled and you pay nothing.

-If your formal representations are unsuccessful you can either pay the PCN or continue to the next stage of the appeal process.
+If your formal representations are rejected you can either pay the PCN or continue to the next stage of the appeal process.

 Appeal to an Independent Adjudicator (Parking and Bus Lane Tribunal for Scotland, Edinburgh):

 If your formal representations are unsuccessful we will send a Notice of Rejection of Representations and a Notice of Appeal form to the registered owner/keeper.